US ADP Employment Change for December 2025: Modest Job Gains Signal Cautious Recovery

 Drivers this month

-- Services sector added approximately 28,000 jobs, led by healthcare and professional services.
+- Service sector led gains with 28,000 new jobs, driven by healthcare and education.

 Policy pulse